davingaier/bitwealth-lth-pvr/docs/Customer_Portal_Test_Cases.md

 ---

-### TC5.4: Withdrawal Request - Customer Can View Own
+### TC5.4: Withdrawal Request - Customer Can View Own ⏸️ DEFERRED

 **Objective:** Verify RLS on withdrawal_requests table

+**Note:** Testing deferred until withdrawal functionality is implemented in portal UI.

 **Test Steps:**
 1. Sign in as Customer A (ID: 100)